Recommendations

 Aminé

 I have to hype up Aminé for repping Portland.
-He's not afraid to be goofy and he has great musicality and a singing voice that sets him apart from other rappers in his orbit.
+He’s not afraid to be goofy and he has a singing voice that sets him apart from other rappers in his generation.

 Favorite Albums: Good For You, Limbo